harshitshobhane/credex_intern/README.md

 ---

 ## 📝 License
-This project is for demonstration and educational purposes.
-Please add your own license as needed.
+This project is for demonstration purposes.